Predicting Good Quantum Circuit Compilation Options: Introduction

-In order to demonstrate the effectiveness of the proposed methodology, we trained a machine learning classifier on over $1400$ training circuits (taken from the MQT Bench library~\cite{quetschlich2022mqtbench}) considering two qubit technologies, five different devices, two compilers, and six corresponding settings.
-The resulting classifier, which is publicly available alongside the proposed framework, is shown to yield the best possible combination of compilation options in more than three quarters of all unseen test circuits.
-For more than $90\%$ of the circuits, a combination of compilation options within the \mbox{top-three} is determined.
+In order to demonstrate the effectiveness of the proposed methodology, we trained a machine learning classifier on $3000$ training circuits (taken from the MQT Bench library~\cite{quetschlich2022mqtbench}) considering two qubit technologies, five different devices, two compilers, and six corresponding settings.
+The resulting classifier, which is publicly available along with the proposed framework, is shown to yield the best possible combination of compilation options in more than three quarters of all unseen test circuits.
+For more than $95\%$ of the circuits, a combination of compilation options within the \mbox{top-three} is determined---with the median compilation time being reduced by more than one order of magnitude compared to manually compiling for all possible combinations of compilation options and choosing the best result.
 Moreover, rather than functioning as a \mbox{black-box}, the underlying model additionally provides means to extract explicit knowledge from the classifier---potentially guiding further works towards exploiting the full potential of machine learning in this domain and, also, to quickly verify whether a machine learning algorithm is reasonably trained.
-The corresponding framework and the \mbox{pre-trained} classifier are publicly available on GitHub (\url{https://github.com/cda-tum/MQTPredictor}).
+The corresponding framework and the \mbox{pre-trained} classifier are publicly available on GitHub (\url{https://github.com/cda-tum/MQTPredictor}) as part of the Munich Quantum Toolkit (MQT).

 The rest of this work is structured as follows: In \autoref{sec:considered_problem}, we describe the process of determining a good combination of compilation options and review the related work.
-Based on that, \autoref{sec:mqtpredictor} details the methodology for predicting good combinations of options. \autoref{sec:prob_desc} describes the resulting framework and summarizes our experimental evaluations. \autoref{sec:discussion} discusses how explicit knowledge can be extracted from the proposed methodology, before \autoref{sec:conclusion} concludes this work.
+Based on that, \autoref{sec:mqtpredictor} details the methodology to predict good combinations of options. \autoref{sec:prob_desc} describes the resulting framework and summarizes our experimental evaluations. \autoref{sec:discussion} discusses how explicit knowledge can be extracted from the proposed methodology and how changes in the underlying data can be incorporated before \autoref{sec:conclusion} concludes this work.